 This is a pretty large, complex project.
 As the only direct maintainer, I'm intimately familiar with its code and functionality.
 I'm also the person writing the documentation, when I'm able to.

 Quilt's website was largely designed by me, with styling built on top of the Bulma CSS framework.
 The current styling was designed around the styling from the old version of the site, which was created by Forkk.
 The site is entirely static, generated using Jekyll and a few small custom plugins.

-The site's design was intended to match and mirror the official designs for Quilt's branding, with a matching colour schemes and automatic dark and light themes for accessibility.
+The site's design was intended to match and mirror the official designs for Quilt's branding, with matching colour schemes and automatic dark and light themes for accessibility, as well as a basic low contrast mode for those that need it.
 It was also intended to provide a full set of components that other web-based Quilt services would be able to use if they wanted to remain consistent, such as the upcoming wiki.